blei-lab/edward/website/index.md

 -   [Maja Rudolph](http://maja-rita-rudolph.com/)

-We are very open to research collaboration, and welcome other researchers and developers to contribute.
-Check out the [Github issues](https://github.com/blei-lab/edward/issues) for unsolved software problems.
-For broader research problems, shoot one of us an e-mail.
+We are open to collaboration, and welcome researchers and developers to contribute.
+Check out the [Github issues](https://github.com/blei-lab/edward/issues) for feature requests and other software problems.
+For broader research challenges, shoot one of us an e-mail.

-Edward has benefited enormously from the helpful feedback and advice of many individuals: Jaan Altosaar, Eugene Brevdo, Allison Chaney, Matt Hoffman, Kevin Murphy, Rajesh Ranganath, Rif Saurous, and additional members of the Blei Lab, Google Brain, and Google Research.
+Edward has benefited enormously from the helpful feedback and advice of many individuals: Jaan Altosaar, Eugene Brevdo, Allison Chaney, Matt Hoffman, Kevin Murphy, Rajesh Ranganath, Rif Saurous, and other members of the Blei Lab, Google Brain, and Google Research.

 ### Citation